Cyclic Objects from Surfaces: Related work

-This construction is functorial, that is, any algebra morphism in $\mc B$ induces, in a functorial way, the morphism of corresponding paracocyclic objects in $\mc B$.
+This construction is functorial, that is, any algebra morphism in $\mc B$ induces the morphism of corresponding paracocyclic objects in $\mc B$.

-Notice that if~$\mc B$ is a ribbon category and if~$H$ is an involutive Hopf algebra in~$\mc B$ (that is, $S^2=\theta_H$, where $\theta$ is the canonical twist of $\mc B$), then the paracocyclic operators~$\{t_n\}_{n\in \N}$ of~$\textbf{C}_\bullet(H)$ satisfy the ``twisted cyclicity condition'', that is, for all $n\in \N$,
+Notice that if~$\mc B$ is a ribbon category and if~$H$ is an involutive Hopf algebra in~$\mc B$ (that is,~$S^2=\theta_H$, where $\theta$ is the canonical twist of $\mc B$), then the paracocyclic operators~$\{t_n\}_{n\in \N}$ of~$\textbf{C}_\bullet(H)$ satisfy the ``twisted cyclicity condition'', that is, for all $n\in \N$,

-If $\mc B$ is additionally $\kk$-linear, then the cocyclic $\kk$-module $H^\bullet$ from Section \ref{objetdedebut} can be obtained by compo\-sing~$\textbf{C}_\bullet(H)$ with the hom-functor~$\Hom_{\mc B}(-,\uu)$.
+If $\mc B$ is additionally $\kk$-linear, then the cocyclic $\kk$-module $H^\bullet$ from Section~\ref{objetdedebut} can be obtained by compo\-sing~$\textbf{C}_\bullet(H)$ with the hom-functor~$\Hom_{\mc B}(-,\uu)$.
 Here, the cocyclicity condition~\eqref{cocyclicity} for~$H^\bullet$ follows by naturality of twists and the fact that~$\theta_\uu=\id_\uu$.
 In this vein, one derives from~$\textbf{C}_\bullet(H)$ an~$r$-cocyclic $\kk$-module as follows.
-Namely, if~$i$ is a simple object of~$\mc B$, then the twist~$\theta _i$ is a scalar multiple of the identity morphism, still denoted by $\theta_i$.
-If~$\theta_i$ is of finite order~$r$, then the composition of~$\textbf{C}_\bullet(H)$ with the hom-functor~$\Hom_{\mc B}(-,i)$ induces an~$r$-cocyclic (respectively, cyclic)~$\kk$-module.
+Namely, if~$i$ is a simple object of~$\mc B$, then the twist~$\theta _i$ is a scalar multiple of the identity morphism.
+If this scalar is of finite order~$r$, then the composition of~$\textbf{C}_\bullet(H)$ with the hom-functor~$\Hom_{\mc B}(-,i)$ induces an~$r$-cocyclic (respectively, cyclic)~$\kk$-module.
 In a similar way, one obtains~$r$-cyclic modules from~$\textbf{A}_\bullet(H)$.
 For instance, according to \cite{BJT}, and built on theorems of Vafa~\cite{VAFA1988421} and M\"{u}ger~\cite{MUGER2003159}, all the twists on simple objects of a $\mathbb{C}$-linear ribbon fusion category are roots of unity.

-Finally, we point out that the above construction of~$\textbf{C}_\bullet(H)$ (respectively,~$\textbf{A}_\bullet(H))$ may be restated for coalgebra~$H$ (respectively, algebra) in a braided category with a twist $\mc B$, just like we did in Section \ref{algebraiccyclic}.
+Finally, we point out that the above construction of~$\textbf{C}_\bullet(H)$ (respectively,~$\textbf{A}_\bullet(H))$ may be restated for coalgebra~$H$ (respectively, algebra) in a balanced category $\mc B$, just like we did in Section~\ref{algebraiccyclic}.
 Namely, in the above formulas, the square of the antipode should be replaced with the twists.
-As already remarked in Section \ref{passing}, by passing to $\textbf{C}_\bullet(H)\circ L$ (respectively, $\textbf{A}_\bullet(H)\circ L^\opp$), these constructions fit into a more general framework of Akrami and Majid in \cite{cycliccocycles}, who considered ribbon algebras (or dually, coribbon coalgebras) in a braided category.
+As already remarked in Section~\ref{passing}, by passing to $\textbf{C}_\bullet(H)\circ L$ (respectively,~$\textbf{A}_\bullet(H)\circ L^\opp$), these constructions fit into a more general framework of Akrami and Majid in \cite{cycliccocycles}, who considered ribbon algebras (or dually, coribbon coalgebras) in a braided category.